Information for optometrists

 Become an approved optometrist

-If you are a Northern Territory (NT) business, you can apply to register as an approved optometrist for the NT Concession Scheme.
+If you're a NT business, you can apply to register as an approved optometrist for the NT Concession Scheme.

 To become an approved optometrist, you must: